cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 * `simple`: when the runtime check fails, the program execution stops on a `stop` instruction (again, this can be determined by inspecting the `@counter` variable).
 Each runtime check takes 3 instructions.
 * `described`: when the runtime check fails, the program execution stops on a `stop` instruction.
 However, a `print` instruction containing an error message is generated just before the `stop` instruction; after locating the faulting `stop` instruction, the error message can be read.
 Each runtime check takes 4 instructions.

+## Option `function-prefix`

+Specifies which function prefix is used to generate mlog names of local variables.
+Possible values are:

+* `short`: the prefix is `:fn` followed by a number, starting at 0.
+Leads to short variable names, which are more easily readable when displayed in Mindustry interface, but it is not immediately apparent which function each variable belongs to.
+* `long`: the prefix is composed of a function name and a number, starting at 0.
+Variable names may become long and often incompletely displayed in Mindustry interface, but the function name is part of variable name, making it easier to recognize each variable.

+Note: the function prefix of remote functions is always `:` followed by the function name, with to additional number, regardless of this setting.

 ## Option `goal`

 Use the `goal` option to specify whether Mindcode should prefer to generate smaller code, or faster code.
 Possible values are: